Deep neural network for fringe pattern filtering and normalisation

+Hence, at each decoder stage (Up blocks) $k = K. \ldots, 2, 1$, the ResV--net model is designed to learn a tensor $\hat t_k$ that removes an amount of the undesired noise from the input signal $x$.
+Observe that the residual layer introduction reduces the number of channels in each Up--Block from $n_k+n_{k-1}$ to $n_k$, so it reduces the number of parameters in the model.
+Table \ref{tab:resupblock} describes the redefinition of the Up--Blocks for the ResV--net.
+Our implementation of the ResV--net is summarized in Table \ref{tab:resvnet}. \\

+A second variation of the proposed V--net is a fast version of the original V--net.
+It will be described in Section 3.

-\section{Implementation details}
+\section{3.
+Implementation details}

-\subsection{Simulated data}
+\subsection{3.1 Simulated data}

-To quantitatively evaluate the performance of the proposed V--net based normalisation, we randomly generated 46 pairs of FPs (with size equal to $1024 \times 1024$ pixels): the corrupted FPs were generated according to the model in \eqref{eq:fp} and the normalised FPs (ground--truth) according to the model in \eqref{eq:fpnorm}.
+To quantitatively evaluate the performance of the proposed V--net based normalisation, we randomly two datasets: the first consist of 46 generated pairs of FPs with size $1024 \times 1024$ pixels; the second one consist of 180 generated FPs with size $320 \times 320$ pixels.
+In both cases, the corrupted FPs were generated according to the model in \eqref{eq:fp} and the normalised FPs (ground--truth) according to the model in \eqref{eq:fpnorm}.
 The normally distributed random noise was generated with the Python Numpy package.
-On the other hand, the random smooth functions (illumination components and phase) were constructed using random numbers with uniform distribution generated with our implementation of a Linear Congruential Generator with POSIX parameters \citep{posix:rotenberg60} in order to guarantee the FPs generation replicability.
+On the other hand, the random smooth functions (illumination components and phase) were constructed using random numbers with uniform distribution generated with our implementation of a Linear Congruential Generator with POSIX parameters \cite{posix:rotenberg60} in order to guarantee the FPs generation replicability.
 In the following, we explain the smooth random surface generation procedure.
-We generated the pseudo--random phase with a radial basis function with Gaussian kernel \citep{rbf:broomhead88}: